 - Introduction.
 Set up and establish your proposition.
 Try and make it interesting and draw the reader into reading your argument.

 - Background.
-Provide a brief background to the topic under discussion.
+Provide a brief background of the topic under discussion.
 Explain key theories and terms.

 - Supporting evidence paragraphs.
 Create one or more paragraphs that present your argument and supports it using the information you have found during the research process.